gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I made some biscuits."

 "Great," Noxy said as enthusiastically as she could.
-Grappa Gas's licorice had been as soft as a ripe plum compared to her friend's last batch of biscuits.
+Grappa Gas's licorice was as soft as a ripe plum compared to her friend's biscuits.

 A few minutes later they were sitting in adjacent tubs full of steaming water.